I’ve been thinking a lot these last couple of weeks.

 There is a peace & joy that comes from helping others, including those who have hurt you.
 Blessing your enemy (or abusers) as God mentioned in the Bible isn’t just for their benefit.
 It’s for yours too.
 It can be hard to do, but it’s well worth it!

 Also, I’ve seen God bless me tremendously recently.
-My father has lost his narcissistic ways & my mother’s have decreased a lot.
+My parents’ narcissistic ways decreased a lot.
 Those are miracles in my opinion, whether they’re temporary or permanent!
 Also, I’ve been blessed financially when I wasn’t expecting it.
 I’ve received a great deal of love, support & prayers from friends & fans which means more to me than I can say.
 And, I’ve felt God giving me the strength I need as I need it when the C-PTSD flares up or I feel weak or unable to cope.

-I know most people say you should cut all ties with your narcissistic parents but I’ll tell you, I’m glad I haven’t gone no contact at this time.
+I’m glad I haven’t gone no contact at this time.
 It hasn’t been easy lately but helping them has been an incredible education for me, & even a blessing.

 If you’re considering going no contact, please think about what I’ve written.
 I’m not trying to change your mind if you believe in your heart it’s what you need to do.
 You know best of course, & often it’s the only choice.
 There’s no shame in that.
 But, just be absolutely certain that no contact is the right decision & at the right time for you before cutting ties.